whimboo/mozmill-automation/README.md

 This will also install mercurial, mozinstall and mozmill if required.

+## How to run entry point scripts?
+The path to the Firefox binary to be tested should be supplied as an argument to the entry point script.
+For example, to run the `testrun_addons` script:

+    testrun_addons "C:\Program Files (x86)\Firefox Developer Edition\firefox.exe"

 ## Addons
 The `testrun_addons` script executes available Mozmill tests for add-ons, which should usually be hosted at http://addons.mozilla.org.